 This Marine cranking test is based on SAE CCA requirement but carried out at the higher temperature of 0°C, usually indicated on batteries as CA (Cranking Amps) or MCA (Marine cranking Amps) rather than CCA (Cold Cranking Amps).
 The cranking current (CA/MCA) is typically 25% higher than the corresponding SAE CCA marked battery.
 It is advised that this should be checked with respect to any Marine related cranking current enquires.

-market’s are numerous.
+The number of automotive battery standards in the world market’s are numerous.
 Yuasa currently use the SAE CCA standard as a norm, giving a clear, balanced representation of battery cranking performance between startability and starting endurance.

 According to EU1103: 2010 Capacity Marking Directive, Yuasa use capacity (20 hour) and EN1 CCA as specified in standard EN50342.1 A1 2011.
 Please note, due to algorithm issues in existing impedance testers on the market, all testing on Yuasa batteries should follow the old SAE algorithm (not EN or IEC as ranges are still specified against obsolete versions of the standard).